geeksforsocialchange/gfsc-v3/content/blog/2022/why-is-it-so-hard-to-do-nice-things/index.md

 [^leisure]: Office for National Statistics (2018). _Men enjoy five hours more leisure time per week than women: Men in the UK enjoy nearly five more hours of leisure time per week than women, ONS analysis reveals._ [Retrieved online](https://www.ons.gov.uk/peoplepopulationandcommunity/wellbeing/articles/menenjoyfivehoursmoreleisuretimeperweekthanwomen/2018-01-09).

-{{<image "leisure-gender.png" "An ONS graph showing that men have five hours more leisure time than women per week" "frame image--center">}}
+{{<image src="leisure-gender.png" alt="An ONS graph showing that men have five hours more leisure time than women per week" classList="frame image--center">}}

 I think this dynamic by itself results in so much of what we see unfold in terms of hobby group makeup.
 And a lot of this is because of larger issues to do with the unequal distribution of care labour, unequal pay, etc. But it also ties into a disability activism narrative where if activities are uncritically based around the idea of the normal, normative, able bodied person, who [Grayson Perry coined “Default Man”](https://www.newstatesman.com/long-reads/2014/10/grayson-perry-rise-and-fall-default-man), we are just always going to be reproducing the harmful construct we’re placed within.